-Interior design may not be everyone’s strong suit, but even the most inexperienced decorator knows a simple trick for creating atmosphere: indoor plants.
-Unlike artwork or accent furniture, plants have a way of creating dimension, style, and permanence to a home effortlessly—and we all know that they help clean our air and make us happier, too.
+Interior design may not be everyone’s strong suit, but even the most inexperienced decorator knows a simple trick for creating atmosphere: Indoor plants.
+Unlike artwork or accent furniture, plants have an effortless way of creating dimension, style, and permanence to a home—and they offer the added benefits of cleaning our air and making us happier, too.

-Indoor plants are definitely having a design moment, but before you simply stick one or two in pots around your home, let us suggest hanging them instead.
+Indoor plants are definitely having a design moment, but before you simply stick one or two in pots around your home, let us suggest hanging them as an option.
 But how exactly should you go about it?
-"Depending on where you're hanging up your plant, you'll want to pick one that with thrive in the light that spot receives—whether it's bright, medium, or low light," Christopher Satch, the plant scientist at The Sill, says.
+"Depending on where you're hanging up your plant, you'll want to pick one that will thrive in the light that spot receives—whether it's bright, medium, or low light," says Christopher Satch, the plant scientist at online greenery store, The Sill.
 "Choose your plant accordingly."

 Tillandsia (Air Plant)